jedi-verse-MV/jediverse-MV/README.md

 Welcome to the JediVerse, a complete encyclopedia of the people,planets, and films that make up the Star Wars franchise!
 Take a deep dive into the Star Wars universe and learn more about some of the franchise's most famous characters.
 This application was built using SWAPI(Star Wars API) and React, I used the various endpoints to pull specific information such as the people, planets, and etc.

+*Hint: On the home page click on the movie poster cards and see where it takes you..may the force be with you!*

 ## Getting Started

 In order to view the JediVerse local, in the project directory, you can run: